kimhajiny/Repeater/README.md

 My name is Hajin Kim, and I am a recent graduate of Georgia Tech, where I completed my undergraduate degree in Computer Science.
 In the upcoming fall, I'll be starting on my Master's degree in the same field.
 This summer, I worked as an Enterprise Services Engineer intern under Joseph Langford.
 Apart from work, I like listening to music, traveling, coding, and drinking some good coffee!
 # Problem Statement
 Earlier, utilizing Tanium On-Prem on Connect, users had the ability to retrieve data and write it within the network.
 However, this functionality is no longer available.
-Nevertheless, our clients have communicated a specific requirement for the data to be written within the network, as opposed to AWS S3.
+Nevertheless, our clients have expressed a specific demand for the data to be written within the network, as opposed to AWS S3.

 # How I Solved It